» COVID-19 Update: Offices back to normal and safely operating - Find out more

 You need to inspect and tighten all the connections of your dust collector system.
 Check all clamps, elbows and connections to ensure they are secure and tight.
 Replace damaged components and repair any visible holes.
 Report faulty inlet hoods and get them repaired immediately to ensure it will not significantly shorter your new filter element's life.

 Hire the services of a company that has a quick call out response time and will care for your equipment as if it was their own.
 Observe how they perform their inspection and maintenance routine to see how conscientious they are with details.

-#9 Record all action item taken in your filter service records
+#8 Record all actions taken in your filter service records

 Put everything on file.
 List the repairs, adjustments and replacements you have applied to the system.
 Indicate when your next filter cleaning or replacement should happen.

 Place an inspection folder on your dust collector machine which contains when it was inspected and maintained.
 Include a checklist to ensure all inspection items on your dust collector has been carefully looked at.